Minhaz00/Docker-Docs/Chapter 7/Running a web server in a docker container/README.md

 ### 2. Create a Directory for NGINX Content

-Create a directory on your host system to hold the NGINX configuration files and web content.
+Create a directory on your the system to hold the NGINX configuration files and web content.
 For example:

 ```sh
 mkdir -p ~/nginx/html